 Or someone who just needs a ride to their local hospital, which is on your way to work.

-Clearly, with coronavirus there have been restrictions on this type of activity.
+Clearly, with Covid-19 there have been restrictions on this type of activity.

 But, face masks and wet wipes aside, it’s a good way to cut traffic on the roads.
-And you’ll earn some cash for nothing more than having a stranger keep you company on the road.
+And you might earn some cash for nothing more than having a stranger keep you company on the road.

-Check with your insurance company in case there are any exclusions on your policy about this.
+Check with your car insurance company in case there are any exclusions on your policy about this.

 Become a taxi for hire